Lundsfryd/Bachelor_project/README.md

 **Notebooks:** `nbs/3_annotation_and_validation/`
 **Script:** `src/json_formatting.py`

-A subset of the PBD-labelled data was exported to [Label Studio](https://labelstud.io/) for manual annotation by both authors (Markus and Rune).
+A subset of the PBD-labelled data was exported to [Label Studio](https://labelstud.io/) for manual annotation by both authors.
 The `Formatter` class in `json_formatting.py` handles:

 - Converting JSONL to Label Studio's import format
 - Processing Label Studio exports back to JSONL